 7. Your rights and your personal data

-Unless subject to an exemption under the GDPR, you have the following rights with respect to your personal data: -
+Unless subject to an exemption under the GDPR, you have the following rights with respect to your personal data held by the PCC of St Lukes with St Marks, Winchester.

-The right to request a copy of your personal data which the PCC of St Luke’s and St Mark’s, Winchester holds about you; This request must be actioned within one month.
+The right to request a copy of your personal data which we hold about you; This request must be actioned within one month.

-The right to request that the PCC of St Luke’s with St Mark’s, Winchester corrects any personal data if it is found to be inaccurate or out of date; This request must be actioned within one month.
+The right to request that we correct any personal data if it is found to be inaccurate or out of date; This request must be actioned within one month.

-The right to request your personal data is erased where it is no longer necessary for the PCC of St Luke’s with St Mark’s, Winchester to retain such data; This request must be actioned within one month.
+The right to request your personal data is erased where it is no longer necessary for us to retain such data; This request must be actioned within one month.

 The right to withdraw your consent to the processing at any time.